The Alex Theatre pages: history + street views | forecourt | lobby areas | auditorium | booth + attic | backstage |

 Another view from the marquee.
 The photo appeared with "Glendale's Alex Theatre Is Ready For Its Closeup," a June 2014 story in Variety that discussed the $6 million backstage upgrades.

 The pediment above the entrance.
-Photo: Alex Rojas - Photos of Los Angeles - 2013
+It's a 2013 photo by Alex Rojas appearing on the Photos of Los Angeles private Facebook group.

 A pediment detail.
 Photo: Mike Hume - Historic Theatre Photography - 2018